mulshankar/AdvancedLaneDetection_Sankar/Writeup_Sankar.md

 ![alt text][image1]

 Once the camera calibration matrices are generated, the images are undistorted.
-Distortion addresses the curved edges that are captured by the pin hole camera and flattens the content of the image.
+Undistortion addresses the curved edges that are captured by the pin hole camera and flattens the content of the image.
 Sample of an image being undistorted is shown below.

 ![alt text][image2]

 **Thresholding**

-The next step is to start detecting lanes.
+The next step is to start detecting lane pixels.
 The two primary knobs used for lane detection is edge detection and color detection.
-The first step was to experiment with the edge detection scheme.
+The first step involved experimenting with the edge detection scheme.
 The sobel operators are used which calculate the gradient in x and y directions.
 In addition to just absolute thresholds in a single direction (x or y), direction and magnitude of the detected line segments are also useful.
 Image below shows the effect of gradient thresholding on a raw image.

 ![alt text][image3]